featured image

 Intermediate 28 minutes

-Now, we need to wrap that math in a usable application.
-We aren’t just logging data to a serial monitor anymore; we are building a standalone medical device with a User Interface (UI), distinct operation modes, and a specific algorithm to calculate Forced Vital Capacity (FVC).
+Now we need to wrap that math in a usable device.
+We’re not logging data to a serial monitor anymore; we’re building a standalone medical instrument with a UI, distinct operation modes, and a specific algorithm to calculate Forced Vital Capacity (FVC).
+Here’s how I structured the firmware for the Arduino Nano Every to handle the logic flow and the physics of bidirectional airflow.

-• Libraries: Adafruit_SSD1306 and Adafruit_GFX (standard drivers for the OLED).
+• Libraries: Adafruit_SSD1306 and Adafruit_GFX (standard drivers for the OLED)

-• Hardware: 128x64 I2C OLED, 3 Push buttons (Up, Down, Confirm).
+• Hardware: 128x64 I2C OLED, 3 push buttons (Up, Down, Confirm)

-1. The Architecture: A Simple State Machine
+Keeping the Device Deterministic: A Simple State Machine

 void loop() {